Women's Project - English classes & more

 We provide free, flexible and accessible English classes at local Family Wellbeing Centres (where free child care is available).

-We have multiple classes, for different levels, on Mondays, Tuesdays and Thursdays - at Granville Plus Family Wellbeing Centre, Three Trees Family Wellbeing Centre, and Curzon Crescent & Fawood Family Wellbeing Centre.
+We have multiple classes, for different levels, on Mondays, Tuesdays and Thursdays - contact Alex at alexrodgers@salusburyworld.org.uk to find out more.

 Our curriculum is determined by our students, and the issues and concerns affecting their daily lives.
 Lesson content emerges through discussion, with women often offering advice from shared experience.
 The lessons cover grammar and vocabulary alongside the four skills of reading, writing, listening and lots of speaking practice.
 Women tell us that in-class roleplays covering everyday situations are especially beneficial.
 We create a safe, supportive space where women can build confidence talking about their life experiences while perhaps sharing a few laughs along the way!

-In addition to this, through our collaborations with Kiln theatre and other creative practitioners, we are able to offer drama and arts workshops where women can express themselves using their English through storytelling, singing, improvisation, and roleplays.
+In addition to this, through our collaborations with the Kiln theatre and other creative practitioners, we offer drama and arts workshops where women can express themselves using their English through storytelling, singing, improvisation, and roleplays.

-We run a monthly film club with the Lexi Cinema, which is a great opportunity for mothers and their little ones to enjoy a couple of hours of escapism with popcorn and a hot drink.
+We also run a monthly film club with the Lexi Cinema, which is a great opportunity for mothers and their little ones to enjoy a couple of hours of escapism with popcorn and a hot drink while absorbing more of the English language and culture.

-Our cultural activities and trips (recently to Kew gardens and the Victoria & Albert Museum) provide more opportunities to practise English, build friendships and feel part of a welcoming and supportive community.
+Furthermore, our cultural activities and trips (e.g to Kew Gardens and the Victoria & Albert Museum) provide more opportunities to practise English, build friendships and feel part of a welcoming and supportive community.

-For some, the trips we have made have been their first time travelling out of their area; for some their first trip to a museum or the cinema, with their children.
+For some, the trips have been their first time travelling out of their area; for others their first trip to a museum or the cinema with their children.
 By providing support and showing what is possible, women develop the confidence to take buses or explore a place again independently, significantly increasing their wellbeing and their sense of belonging.

 This project is made possible by funding from City Bridge Foundation, National Lottery Awards for All and Brent Community Grants Fund.